aws-amplify/docs/android/auth-google-setup.md

     ![Displaying the generated client ID in the Google Developers Console]({{media_base}}/android-oauth-id.png)

-10. Paste the iOS client ID value into the Mobile Hub `Google iOS Client ID` field for your project.
+10. Paste the iOS client ID value into the `Google iOS Client ID` field for your amplify-cli command.

     ![Where to paste the iOS client ID value from Google into the Mobile Hub console]({{media_base}}/google-client-id-console-entry.png)